I've always loved food and cooking... but it wasn't until a few years ago that I realised just how much.

-As a young kid, I remember sitting at the kitchen bench and watching my parents cook our family dinners - I was too young to really know what they were doing, but I was fascinated by it all (and to this day I still don't understand how they managed to pump out such great food with just two gas burners!).
+As a young kid, I remember sitting at the kitchen bench in our first house in suburban Canberra, and watching my parents cook our family dinners.
+I was too young to really know what they were doing, but I was fascinated by it all (and to this day I still don't understand how they managed to pump out such great food with just two tiny gas burners!).

-I entered the hospitality industry after school and spent the next seven years as a barista, bartender, cafe manager and functions supervisor.
-While I loved being front of house, I was always curious as to what the chefs were up to and often snuck into the kitchen to learn a bit about what they were doing - and I could usually get them to slip me a spare lamb cutlet or piece of pork belly in return for a macchiato (sorry boss)!
+I entered the hospitality industry after school and spent the next eight years working in cafes, bars and restaurants.
+While I loved being front of house, I was always curious as to what the chefs were up to.
+I'd often sneak into the kitchen to learn a bit about what they were doing - and I could usually get them to slip me a spare lamb cutlet or piece of pork belly in return for a macchiato (sorry boss)!

-Along with those years in the industry, my love of food is continually influenced by the vast array of food media - particularly print magazines and TV shows, but increasingly other food bloggers and indie producers/publishers.
-My aim is to join and collaborate with those who are influencing Australia's food scene, and to continue telling Australia's food stories with both images and words.
+Along with those years in the industry, my love of food is continually influenced by the vast array of food media - from print magazines and TV shows (I like to think of my own escapades as being on VICE's Chef's Night Out series); to other food bloggers, podcasts and local publishers.
+My aim is to join and collaborate with those who are leading the evolution of Australia's food scene, and to continue telling the country's food stories.

-All images styled and photographed by Brian Tam © Copyright Brian Tam 2015.
+All images photographed by Brian Tam © Copyright Brian Tam 2017.
 All rights reserved.
 No part of this site may be used or reproduced without the permission of Brian Tam.